 Role policies

-Role policies are simple RBAC policies in which you specify a number of resources; each with a set of allowable actions that the role can carry out on the resource.
-You can view it as a per-role matrix of resource/action rows/columns whereby each set "cell" is an ALLOW.
-They do not support conditions.
+Role policies are ABAC policies in which you specify a number of resources, each with a set of allowable actions that the role can carry out on the resource.
+Optionally, a condition can also be specified for each set of allowable actions.
+In the simple case, they allow you to author permissions from the view of an IdP role, rather than for a given resource.

 ---